ivanmonteiro/EntityFrameworkSample/README.md

 - [ ] delete item from one-to-many relationship

 ## Motivation

-Use case: saving an entity **with chages to child entites/relationships** in a .Net API using Entity Framework.

 The motivation to create this project is because most examples in documentation shows saving connected entities that share the same DbContext and most of them do not apply to APIs.